 Get Rid of the Streaks on Laminate Flooring

-You've purchased that beautiful laminate flooring and now it turns into a streaked mess when you clean it.
-Now you're wondering what you should do.
-Even some of the purchased cleaners will cause the same smeared looking mess.
-Help is on the way.
-I suffered from the same problem, but found the solution.
-Read on for the advice you need to get rid of the problem.
+You've purchased that beautiful laminate flooring, but now it turns into a streaked mess when you clean it.
+Even some of the specialized cleaners cause the same smeared-looking mess.
+What you should do?

 Make Your Own Cleaner

 This cleaner is recommended in various dilutions as the only homemade cleaner that works.
-I tried it and it worked for me, It left me with beautiful shiny floors without wiping afterwards.
-I used a little less vinegar and more hot water and it still worked fine.
+I tried it and it worked for me; it left me with beautiful shiny floors without wiping afterwards.
+I used a little less vinegar and more hot water, and it still worked fine.

-1/4 c white vinegar
+- 1/4 cup white vinegar

-1 gallon of hot water
+- 1 gallon hot water

 - First, vacuum or dust mop the floor and remove all loose sand and dirt.
-This step is important, because sand is abrasive.
+This step is important because sand is abrasive.

-- Mix the vinegar, water and dish soap in a bucket.
-I use a 2 gallon bucket for this.
+- Mix the vinegar, water, and dish soap in a bucket.
+I use a 2-gallon bucket for this.

 - This is all there is to it.
-If your cloth was wrung out well enough, you won't need to dry it and you can enjoy the shiny floor again.
+If your cloth was wrung out well enough, you won't need to dry it, and you can enjoy the shiny floor again.

-Removing Buildup from Other Cleaners
+How to Remove Buildup From Other Cleaners

 If you already have a buildup from other cleaners that you've used, you may need to use a purchased product to get it off.
 Try the recipe above first and if it doesn't work, try Bruce Laminate Floor Cleaner.
 Don't walk on the floor for one hour after using.
 If the buildup still isn't off, do it again.
 Then clean with the vinegar and water solution above.